-What is the cargo capacity?
+What is the cargo capacity of your rig?
 What is the Gross Vehicle Weight Rating (GVWR)?
 Can the trailer support two or three sets of material, as well as a generator, compressor, and one or two proportioners?

-When considering an SPF rig, you need to take everything into account.
-Towing capacity is a huge consideration, and yet is one that’s often missed by suppliers who aren’t experts.
+When considering an SPF rig, you need to take the towing capacity into account.
+This consideration is important and yet is one that’s often missed by suppliers who aren’t experts.
 If your trailer is not designed to the correct weight capacity, you can have issues with your axles bending or even breaking.

-You’ll also want to consider how the floor of the spray rig finished?
+You’ll also want to consider how the floor of the spray rig is finished.
 Spilled chemicals, sliding barrels and even foot traffic will wear heavily on a floor that isn’t built with durability in mind.
 Over time, this can cause the floor to rot.
-Without proper paneling on floors and walls, spilled chemicals can absorb offgas and promote harmful VOCs in your rig.
+Without proper paneling on floors and walls, spilled chemicals can absorb off-gas and promote harmful VOCs in your rig.
 To promote longevity, walls should be thoroughly painted at a minimum, at best the walls should be paneled with a faced sheathing.
 Paneling limits VOCs by maintaining cleanliness.

 Is the spray rig insulated?
 Does it have an air conditioner and heater?

-Maintaining the chemical temperature is important to better control the reaction between A and B materials, which results in better material yields and more ROI after every project.
+Maintaining the chemical temperature is important to better control the reaction between A and B materials, resulting in better material yields and more ROI after every project.